EddieJae24/KanbanBoard/README.md

 ## Description

 The application is designed to help teams and individuals manage tasks efficiently by organizing them into a Kanban-style board with columns representing different task statuses (e.g., "To Do," "In Progress," and "Completed").
-The application is powered by a full stack NodeJs, REACT, and your classical frontend applaction.
+The application is powered by a full stack NodeJs, REACT, and your classical frontend application.
 The page handles a secure login and uses Postgres database.

 ## Table of Contents